krejac/dotlinux/readme.md

 ### Why are you doing this?

-To be able to quickly recover from a fatal incident.
+To be able to quickly recover - and because if I do something more than a couple of times I prefer automation if possible. ;-)